 > system usbtrace save capture1.pcap

-- Access the Hub's WebUI, then go to System --> Administration --> File System
+- Go to System --> Administration --> File System